-In the Latin version of the Bible, this book was named Ecclesiasticus.
+In the Latin version of the Bible, this Book was named Ecclesiasticus.
 It is not found in most Protestant editions of the Bible because it has not come to us in the Hebrew canon or collection.
-It was written by a Greek-speaking scribe and teacher about 200 years before Christ, in a Jewish community, perhaps Alexandria.
-Its formal title is: "The Wisdom and Teachings of Jesus ben Sirach."
+It was written by a Greek-speaking scribe and teacher about 200 years before Christ, in a Jewish community, perhaps in Alexandria.
+Its formal title is "The Wisdom and Teachings of Jesus ben Sirach."
 It contains the rules of etiquette and protocol for young men in civil service.
-They are taught to have right relationships with God, family, neighbors, businesspersons, close friends.
-The values promoted are self-discipline, sin and forgiveness, finances, child-rearing, physical fitness, and social manners.
+They are taught to have right relationships with God, family, neighbors, business persons, close friends.
+Values promoted are self-discipline, sin and forgiveness, finances, childrearing, physical fitness, and social manners.
 Parent-child relationships are the topic of the passage in our Lectionary.
 The child must treat both mother and father with honor and reverence.
 To have a right relationship with one's parents is to have a right relationship with God.